willflet/personal-website/_posts/2020-05-29-ancient_music.md

 | | 𒀀 |_𒂊_|𒄿| 𒌑|𒅀|𒉿|𒃾|
 {: .table .syllabary}

-Other syllables exist.
+> Other syllables exist.
 Some are alternative signs for those listed above, but there are also closed syllables (_consonant–vowel–consonant_).
 Cuneiform is versatile and can be read in many ways.
-But most of the transliteration that follows uses only the ones shown.
+But most of the transliteration that follows uses only the ones shown. <!-- prettier-ignore -->
-{: .notice--primary}
+{: .block-tip}

 Here I'm using a font ([Ullikummi](https://www.hethport.uni-wuerzburg.de/cuneifont/)) that displays variants of cuneiform glyphs simlar to those used on the tablet.